jaso-public/cs764-sorter/README.md

 If there is enough memory within the SSD for the given spill to be stored, then the records will be placed onto the SSD.
 This is determined by evaluating whether the size and count of the records can fit within the SSD (Sorter.cpp, line 358).
 If this condition is true, then the SSD is set to the chosen device for writing and the space is allocated within the SSD (Sorter.cpp, lines 360-364).
 Then, the records are written to the SSD (Sorter.cpp, lines 374-394).

 ### Spilling Memory from SSD to Disk
 If the space required to store the given records is greater than the amount of space available within the SSD, then we store the records within the HDD (Sorter.cpp, lines 366-394).
 When we are completing an intermediate merge by sorting and merging runs within the SSD, we write the intermediate merge to either the SSD or HDD, depending on the available space (Sorter.cpp, line 260).
+Since this intermediate merge is pulling records from the SSD, this storeRun() call represents spilling from the SSD to HDD (Sorter.h, line 245).

 ## Graceful Degradation
 ### Into Merging